Signed in as:

 Feelings Wheel

-The materials and external links provided on this page are for educational and informational purposes only.
-They are not a substitute for psychotherapy, mental health treatment, medical care, or individualized clinical assessment.
+The materials and external links provided on this page are intended for educational and informational purposes only and are not a substitute for psychotherapy, mental health treatment, medical care, or individualized clinical assessment.

-Reviewing these resources does not establish a therapeutic relationship with Couples Chat Therapy or with Kipenzi Herron, LMFT.
-A therapeutic relationship is only formed after completion of intake documentation, informed consent, and mutual agreement to begin treatment.
+Reviewing these resources does not establish a therapeutic relationship with Couples Chat Therapy or Dr. Kipenzi Herron, LMFT.

-External websites are provided as curated educational tools.
-Couples Chat Therapy is not responsible for the content, privacy practices, or changes made by third-party sites.
+External websites are shared as supplemental educational resources.
+Couples Chat Therapy is not responsible for the content or privacy practices of third-party sites.

-If you are experiencing a mental health crisis, thoughts of self-harm, or a medical emergency, call 911 or go to your nearest emergency room.
-You may also contact 988 for the Suicide & Crisis Lifeline within the United States.
+If you are experiencing a mental health crisis or medical emergency, call 911, go to your nearest emergency room, or contact 988 for the Suicide & Crisis Lifeline within the United States.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.